France River Cruises

 - Lyon to the Tip of Provence on the Rhône and Saône Rivers

-- Rhône Route Provence 2025 - A-ROSA STELLA (8 destinations)
+- Rhône Route Provence 2026 - A-ROSA STELLA

 Treasures of Burgundy and Provence: Rhône & Saône (Lyon - Lyon) (including Beaujolais)

-Kathy, traveled in May
+Maria, traveled in October

 The luxury AMADEUS vessel, adorned with panoramic windows, weaves through France's historic waterways.
 The route connects Lyon to Avignon via the Rhône and Saône rivers, stopping at UNESCO sites with regional wine tastings at scheduled ports.

-Duration 8 days Destinations Lyon, Macon, Beaujolais, Tournus, Avignon, Pont du Gard, Arles, Châteauneuf-du-Rhône, Le Pouzin Age Range up to 99 year olds Operated in English, German Operator Lueftner Cruises From
+Duration 8 days Destinations Lyon, Macon, Beaujolais, Tournus, Avignon, Pont du Gard, Arles, Châteauneuf-du-Rhône, Le Pouzin Age Range up to 99 year olds Operated in English, German Operator Lueftner Cruises From $4,667

 Lyon to the Tip of Provence on the Rhône and Saône Rivers

-Lucienne, traveled in May
+GARRY, traveled in September

 French historic waterways open up aboard premium ships like MS Van Gogh or MS Camargue II.
 From Lyon's illuminated cityscape to Provence's ancient ports, the route includes legendary vineyards.
 French balcony cabins, regional cuisine, and professional crew service highlight this 7-day voyage.